AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 What if, for whatever reason, we wanted to bring back those old-school, things-were-better-back-in-the-old-days page numbers?

-# Pattern: map exclusive start keys to a numeric index
+# The pattern: map exclusive start keys to a numeric index
-An exclusive start key is just a map containing the keys needed to _resume_ the query and grab the next n items.
-It's a reference point.
+An exclusive start key is just a structure containing the keys needed to _resume_ the query and grab the next n items.
+It is nothing more than a reference point.

-Rather than conveying it as part of the URL, we could instead store the key components needed to generate an exclusive start key from a numeric index.
+Rather than conveying it as part of the URL which is ugly and possibly leaks implementation details, we could instead store the key components needed to generate an exclusive start key from a numeric index.
 A `page` or `skip` query parameter would be included in the URL.
-A look up for _item 20_ will yield the keys needed to construct an exclusive start key to _skip_ results by arbitrary intervals.
+A look up for _item 20_ will internally yield the keys needed to construct an exclusive start key to _skip_ results by arbitrary intervals.

 The drawback of this approach is the added complexity around building, maintaining, storing and serving this numeric index of rows.
 To avoid a confusing user experience, it is vital that the system of record and numeric index are kept consistent.
 Allowing users to filter the results will invalidate any pre-calculated page numbers, so additional indexes will need to be maintained.
 Only low cardinality, coarse filters are likely to be feasible in order to minimize the number of page indexes that need to be built.